ember-learn/ember-blog/content/the-ember-times-issue-198.md

 To read more about v2 Addon Format, please check out [RFC 507](https://github.com/emberjs/rfcs/blob/master/text/0507-embroider-v2-package-format.md).

-If you'd like to help ecosystem move forward and convert more addons to v2 format, you may follow great guide [Porting an Addon to V2](https://github.com/embroider-build/embroider/blob/main/PORTING-ADDONS-TO-V2.md) made by [Edward Faulkner (@ef4)](https://github.com/ef4) or try [ember-addon-migrator](https://github.com/NullVoxPopuli/ember-addon-migrator) by [NullVoxPopuli](https://github.com/NullVoxPopuli).
+If you'd like to help the ecosystem move forward and convert more addons to v2 format, you may follow the great guide [Porting an Addon to V2](https://github.com/embroider-build/embroider/blob/main/PORTING-ADDONS-TO-V2.md) made by [Edward Faulkner (@ef4)](https://github.com/ef4) or try [ember-addon-migrator](https://github.com/NullVoxPopuli/ember-addon-migrator) by [NullVoxPopuli](https://github.com/NullVoxPopuli).

 ---